Gh0styTongue/TunesToX/README.md

 # TunesToX

-**TunesToX** is a simple desktop app that lets you combine an audio file and an optional image into a video with a watermark and quickly open the Twitter/X tweet composer to share your creation.
+**TunesToX** is a simple desktop app that lets you combine an audio file and an optional image into a video and quickly open the Twitter/X tweet composer to share your creation.

 No Twitter API keys needed.
 No logins.
 No limits.